ANNarchy 5.0.0

 Name Description

-period Period of recording in ms
+period Period of recording in milliseconds.

 Methods